bigskysoftware/_hyperscript/www/docs.md

 ### <a name="call"></a>[Call](#call)

-The [call command](/commands/call) calls a function or evaluates an expression and puts the result into the `it` variable.
+The [call command](/commands/call) calls a function or evaluates an expression and puts the result into the `result` variable.

 ```html